LeleDerGrasshalmi/FortniteEndpointsDocumentation/EpicGames/AccountService/Authentication/GrantTypes/otp.md

 ## Account Service - Auth Grant: otp

-Used for 2 FA Verification. \
-PS: otp = One Time Password
+Used for 2 FA Verification. (otp = One Time Password)

 ### Body